My First Book Haul of 2025 & Some Personal Oversharing Yada Yada…

 Black Mystery/Thriller Authors We Should Be Reading!

-Alright, Nerds, this is going to be your one stop shop for all the books that will help you better diversify the mystery/thriller section of your bookshelves!
+Alright, Nerds, this is going to be your one-stop shop for all the books that will help you better diversify the mystery/thriller section of your bookshelves!
 I’m not going to lie, I fucking need this too!
-By no means is this comprehensive, but it’s a start.
+By no means is this list comprehensive, but it’s a start.

 When I was putting together a book stack for Pride Month I realized I have a very white, very straight physical bookshelf.
 (I’ll get to queer authors in a different post.)